EastEnders theme tune: Songs

 In 1986, the lyricist Don Black added lyrics to the tune to create the song "Anyone Can Fall in Love".
 It was recorded in 1986 by EastEnders cast member Anita Dobson who portrayed Angie Watts in the show.
-It reached number four on the UK Singles Chart, and Dobson appeared on Top of the Pops.
+It reached number four on the UK singles chart, and Dobson appeared on Top of the Pops.
 Marti Webb, who recorded "Always There", May's theme to Howards' Way, covered "Anyone Can Fall in Love" on her album Always There.

 In 1988, the tune had another set of lyrics added to produce a hymn called "Glory Be To God On High", which was performed on the BBC's Songs of Praise.

 The 1993 "jazzy" arrangement spawned another vocal version (Sharon Benson's "I'll Always Believe in You").

-In 2010 in the lead up to the shows 25th silver anniversary, Patsy Palmer (Bianca) Sid Owen (Ricky) appeared on the Alan Carr show for an interview and decided to have an old "Knees up" round the piano to do their own version of "Anyone Can Fall In Love" which proved to be popular with the audience.
-Including a glass statue "Wellard" singing along.
+In 2010, in the lead up to the show's silver anniversary, Patsy Palmer (Bianca) and Sid Owen (Ricky) appeared on Alan Carr's show for an interview and decided to have a "knees up" around the piano, doing their own version of "Anyone Can Fall in Love"; this proved to be popular with the audience.
+It included a glass statue of "Wellard", Bianca's half-brother Robbie's dog, singing along.